 To learn more, read CFI’s guide to business valuation resources.

 The concept of equity applies to individual people as much as it does to businesses.
 We all have our own personal net worth, and a variety of assets and liabilities we can use to calculate our net worth.

 Common examples of personal assets include:

 - Real estate

 Common examples of personal liabilities include:

-The difference between all these assets and all these liabilities is your personal net worth.
+The difference between all your assets and all your liabilities is your personal net worth.

 Let’s look at an example of two different approaches in Excel.
 The first is the accounting approach, which determines the book value, and the second is the finance approach, which estimates the market value.

 Enter your name and email in the form below and download the free template now!

 Equity TemplateDownload the free Excel template now to advance your finance knowledge!